 Remember, research indicates that females are typically less confident than males, in particular in relation to career choices.
 It is therefore particularly important to make sure you are assertive about your skills and ability to do well and succeed in the industry.
 The technology sector is crying out for dynamic females so if you are passionate about enabling change through technology, don't hang around!

 3. Gain experience

 Work experience is a great way to show a potential employer that you are motivated and interested in the industry.
 First-hand experience is also a great way to get a unique insight into the type of work and roles that you enjoy.
 It can be useful to draw upon examples from your work experience during interviews, so don't shy away from relevant experience, even if it's not directly related to what you think you want to do.

 As well as getting experience, building your network in the tech industry is a great way to get ahead.
 Identify individuals in your network who might be able to put you in touch with someone in the technology industry.
 Attending industry events is another great way to meet individuals who may have hints and tips for you.
 A number of firms offer exclusive events, designed to help females break in to Technology, so keep your ear to the ground and don't miss these superb opportunities.
 Finally, when undertaking work experience, talk to other women who have carved out a career in Technology.
 Don't be afraid to ask key questions and discuss concerns with them.
 Solicit their advice, because they were once in your shoes too.

-If you're ready to break into this exciting sector, take a look at the latest technology: IT and software development graduate programmes today to get started.
+If you're ready to break into this exciting sector, browse graduate jobs in technology: IT and software development.
+Apply today!